joaomacalos/sfcr/cran-comments.md

     Found 'exit', possibly from 'exit' (C), 'stop' (Fortran) Found 'printf', possibly from 'printf' (C)

-  Appears to be a false positive appearing only on Windows machines with R 4.0.3 or higher and using Rtools40 as discussed here: https://stackoverflow.com/a/64419033/7705000
+  Appears to be a false positive on Windows machines with R 4.0.3 or higher and using Rtools40 as discussed here: https://stackoverflow.com/a/64419033/7705000

+## First release
+This is the first release of this package.